redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 ##### Auto-Corrupt

-When this is enabled, RTC attempts to Generate and Execute a Blast Later on every Emulation Step.
+When this is enabled, RTC attempts to Generate and Execute a BlastLayer on every Emulation Step.
 The amount of corruption can be set by changing the Intensity and Error Delay settings.

-*A Blast is done on every Corrupt Step*
+*A Blast happens on every Corrupt Step*

 ##### Error Delay